temujindang/website-1/content/blog/on-the-metal-4-tom-lyon.md

 date = "2029-12-06T06:09:26-07:00"
 title = "On the Metal: Tom Lyon" authors = ["bryan-cantrill", "jessie-frazelle"] description = "On this episode of On the Metal, we interview Tom Lyon, Sun employee #8, network storage pioneer and systems software polymath.
 Join us as Tom recounts losing bits in the hallway at Princeton, the peril of software-refreshed DRAM, and how to write a token ring driver from scratch in two weeks and still be mistaken for someone from sales.
-Along the way, Jess, Bryan and Tom nerd out about first calculators, favorite editors and hard tabs." tags = ["Podcast"] categories = ["On the Metal"] episode = 4
+Along the way, Jess, Bryan and Tom nerd out about first calculators, favorite editors, and hard tabs." tags = ["Podcast"] categories = ["On the Metal"] episode = 4